Images by Sabrina Raygada

 Carbohydrates are one of the main components of holiday dinners and desserts.
 Individuals with diabetes need to watch their intake because the body turns carbohydrates into glucose, eating carbohydrates makes blood sugar levels rise which can cause damage to one’s organs, nerves, blood vessels.

 Hyperglycemia is the term used for when the blood glucose level is too high due to the body not properly using or producing the hormone insulin.
 Insulin is a hormone made by the pancreas that allows the body to use glucose from carbohydrates that will be used and stored for energy usage.

-Insulin, a hormone, aides in blood sugar regulation.
+Insulin lowers the level of glucose in the blood.
+It's made by the beta cells of the pancreas and released into the blood when the glucose level goes up.
 Individuals with type 1 diabetes rely on insulin to control their blood sugar levels.
-It is important that individuals with diabetes and individuals who do not have diabetes to be aware of the food choices they are consuming along with how much they are eating to avoid health consequences, as this can influence their insulin needs.
+It is important that individuals with diabetes to be aware of their food selection and how much they are consuming to avoid health consequences, as this can influence their insulin needs.

-Here are a few recipes that incorporate quinoa whether it is mixed or on the side.
+I have listed out a few recipes that incorporate quinoa whether it is mixed or on the side.
 These recipes are not only delicious but have been modified for individuals with diabetes, who face difficulties during the holiday season.
-I hope you enjoy my tips and tricks to maintain a healthy holiday season while also enjoying every bite.

 Lomo Saltado with Quinoa